mludowise/sketch-plugin-directory-plus/README.md

 ## Fields

-**owner** (required) &ndash; The GitHub owner of the repository.
+**owner** &ndash; The GitHub owner of the repository.
 This is either a user or organization. *Note that for plugins that do not have a GitHub repository, this may not correspond to a valid GitHub owner.*

-**name** (optional) &ndash; The GitHub repository name. *Note that for plugins that do not have a GitHub repository, this may not correspond to a valid GitHub repository and may be nil.
+**name** (nullable) &ndash; The GitHub repository name. *Note that for plugins that do not have a GitHub repository, this may not correspond to a valid GitHub repository and may be nil.

-**author** (optional) &ndash; The display name for the author of this repository.
+**author** &ndash; The display name for the author of this repository.
 Defaults to **owner** if none is provided.

-**title** (optional) &ndash; The display name for the plugin.
+**title** &ndash; The display name for the plugin.
 Defaults to **name** if none is provided.

-**homepage** (optional) &ndash; A URL pointing to the homepage for this plugin.
+**homepage** (nullable) &ndash; A URL pointing to the homepage for this plugin.
 If none is provided and this plugin corresponds to a valid GitHub repository, this will default to the homepage set in GitHub.
 If no homepage is set in GitHub, this will default to the GitHub repository URL.

-**description** (required) &ndash; A human-readable description of what this plugin does.
+**description** &ndash; A human-readable description of what this plugin does.

 **added** &ndash; The date this plugin was added to the [Plugin Directory](https://github.com/sketchplugins/plugin-directory/).
 This may correspond to the time the plugin was detected (within 1 hour) and not the precise time it was added.

 **icon** (nullable) &ndash; A URL for a PNG icon for this plugin.
-If an icon exists in the plugin path **[plugin name].sketchplugin/Contents/Resources/icon.png**, its URL will display here.
+Currently, the only way to specify an icon for a plugin is to put it in the path **[plugin name].sketchplugin/Contents/Resources/icon.png** location in the GitHub project for a plugin.

-**gh_url** (nullable) &ndash; The URL for the GitHub repository corresponding to this plugin, if it exits.
+**gh_url** (nullable) &ndash; The URL for the GitHub repository corresponding to this plugin, if it exits (based on the **owner** and **name**).

 **gh_branch** (nullable) &ndash; The default branch for the GitHub repository corresponding to this plugin, if it exists.